meanie/meanie/README.md

 Meanie is a boilerplate for developing, testing and building full-stack modular javascript applications using MEAN (MongoDB, Express, AngularJS and Node.js).
 Meanie is powered by the Gulp task runner.

 This package contains the Meanie CLI tool which can be used to create new Meanie projects and install other Meanie modules.
+For more information about the boilerplate itself, please check the [Meanie Boilerplate GitHub repository](https://github.com/meanie/boilerplate) or [Meanie Boilerplate npm page](https://www.npmjs.com/package/meanie-boilerplate).

 ## Installation
 ```shell